Duration: 18 months (1 October 2018 – 31 March 2020)

 - 200+ information session organized on SGBV prevention.

-In Slovenia, the PROTECT project is implemented in close cooperation with Legebitra, an association working in the field of LGBT human rights advocacy and youth social care services.
+In Slovenia, the PROTECT project is implemented in close cooperation with Legebitra, an association working in the field of LGBTI human rights advocacy and youth social care services.

 Read more about the PROTECT project here.